Florence and Teresa Craig

 Florence and Teresa had evacuated to Singapore from their locations further north and were put in charge of medical first aid hospitals and worked day and night under constant bombing while their sister Agnes did voluntary nursing in the soldier’s hospital.
 (28) They were put in charge of several hundred women and children who were being evacuated, and all three sisters were on the SS Kuala ship, which was bombed on 14 February 1942.
 Survivors had to swim to nearby islands.
 Florence sustained “tummy blast”, which left her paralysed, bleeding, and with her internal organs smashed.
 She was evacuated by launch to the large island of Senejang, an island of Indonesia, but died on 17 February 1942.
 After the war, whilst the British and its Allies were disinterring the grave of an RAF serviceman, they also took Florence’s civilian remains (the suggestion was because she was a doctor), and today, her remains lie in the Kranji War Cemetery (plot 27, row B, grave 14) twenty-two kilometres north of the city of Singapore.
 (11)

-Florence Craig’s Grave, Kranji War Cemetery
+Florence Craig’s Grave, Kranji War Cemetery.
+Photo by Cindy Farquhar.

 According to Perther’s history of this time, Teresa and her sister Agnes survived the bombing of the SS Kuala, made it to Pom Pong Island, part of the Indonesian islands and then boarded the rescue vessel SS Tandjong Pinang with several hundred other women and children, but both sisters died during the shelling and sinking of that vessel on 17 February 1942.
 (11) In contrast, newspaper reports in New Zealand at that time indicated the two sisters were made prisoners of war by the Japanese.
 (28) However, the NZ war casualty records indicate Teresa and Agnes died on 17 February 1942.
 All three women are listed as civilian war dead.
 (29-31)